ILoveFleetway/ILoveFleetway/README.md

                                                                             - **"I don’t need friends.
 I don’t need allies.
 All I need is destruction!"**

                                                                             - **"You’re nothing but a bug to me, Boyfriend.
 Time to crush you!"**
--                                                                           **"This is my world now, and I’ll make sure you don’t leave it alivE
--                                                                       - **"You think you can challenge ME?
+                                                                      - **"You think you can challenge ME?
 You’re already too late
--                                                                   *"You think you can stop me, Sonic?
-I am *beyond* your control!"**
--                                                **"You’re too weak to even understand what true power is, Sonic!"**
+                                               **"You’re too weak to even understand what true power is, Sonic!"**
--                                                       **"Sonic, you're just a mere shadow of the power I possess!
+                                                     **"Sonic, you're just a mere shadow of the power I possess!
 A joke!"**
--                                                              **"You wanted to be the hero, but look at you now—pathetic!"**
+                                                           **"You wanted to be the hero, but look at you now—pathetic!"**
--                                                                    **"You can’t save anyone, Sonic.
+                                                                   **"You can’t save anyone, Sonic.
 You can barely save yourself!"**
                        - **"I’m the one who controls chaos now, not you.
 You’re just a pawn in my game!"**
--                           **"You think you can tame me, Sonic?
-Chaos has consumed me.
-There’s no saving this!"**
--                                **"Your speed means nothing when compared to the raw power I hold.
+                                **"Your speed means nothing when compared to the raw power I hold.
 I will destroy everything you care about!"**
--                                    **"Face it, Sonic—you're just too slow to stop me.
+                                    **"Face it, Sonic—you're just too slow to stop me.
 And I'm enjoying every second of it!"**
--                                          **"You call yourself the hero?
+                                       **"You call yourself the hero?
 Heroes don’t destroy everything in their path.
 But I do!"**
--                                                  **"Your attempts to stop me are laughable, Sonic.
+                                                **"Your attempts to stop me are laughable, Sonic.
 I *am* the ultimate power!"**
--                                                      **"Look at you, Sonic.
+                                                   **"Look at you, Sonic.
 A mere reflection of the power that I’ve become.
 Weak.
 Helpless."**

----

 ## ⚡ **Remember, Chaos Reigns**

 This repository follows the same chaotic and destructive spirit of **Fleetway Super Sonic**.
 If you're here, you’re ready to embrace the unpredictable.
 Keep these words in mind as you navigate through the chaos:

-- **"I’m not a hero.
+ **"I’m not a hero.
 I’m not even close.
 I’m your worst nightmare!"**

----

 ### 🤘 **Join the Chaos**